sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 * Modifies the installation module to create a JSON backup file of the forms structures before updating the database.
 * Adds new form templates.
 * Modifies the CFF Elementor Block.

-= 5.2.15 =

-* Fixes an issue processing the notification email attachments in the free plugin distribution.
-* Modifies the Form Settings tab, making it easier to customize the form design.
-* Moves the Customize Form Design CSS editor to the Advanced Settings tab in the form settings.
-* Implements new forms template.
-* Modifies the data sources fields (Developer and Platinum plugin versions).